You can't want what you can't see

 CareerMap

-CareerMap is one attempt at the discovery layer - a browsable map of the career landscape.
+CareerMap is one attempt at the discovery layer - Think of it like Google Maps, but for careers.